 integrity - ensuring one true copy of the data is maintained.

 Data from each research project should be stored in accordance with the agreements under which it has been provided.
-It is recommended that risk-bearing data are stored in an access restricted folder on the University’s Shared Networked Filestore, only accessible to approved users.
+It is the responsibility of the Information Asset Owner (IAO) to ensure all processes and agreements are adhered to, see Information Asset Owner (IAO) policy for further guidance It is recommended that risk-bearing data are stored in an access restricted folder on the University’s Shared Networked Filestore, a UoS research VM, or on the Data Safe Haven where the service is in use.
 Where this is not practical, alternative or additional secure data storage must be chosen based on an assessment of potential risk.
 Advice must be sought from the relevant Section IG Lead.

 University network storage

 ScHARR DS will create secure folders with controlled access and arrange archive or deletion on request.
 This will be documented in an information asset register (see Section 2).

 For each project folder, research groups must only request access for those individuals who have a definite need for access to the contents of that folder.
 There is provision for secure access for people outside of the University when necessary.
 A member of the research group must notify ScHARR DS promptly when a member of staff no longer needs access.

 IT Services manage the regular backup of all University file storage for disaster recovery purposes.

 The University has an agreement with Google for provision of G Suite (Google Apps).
 The Factsheet on Data Security and Privacy with Google summarises this agreement and states that the University is satisfied that the security controls put in place by Google are sufficient to protect University data.
 This applies only to University-supplied Google accounts and not personal ones.

 Google Drive may be used by research groups as a tool to develop documents and spreadsheets collaboratively.
 However, it is not recommended for use as a project’s primary data storage for a number of reasons: